 She Was Right, and America Did Nothing

 Twenty years later, a majority of American society now realizes she was right.
-As we sat in stupor, four and five year olds were led into back rooms and had their innocence stolen.
+As the men and women of this country sat in stupor, four and five year old children were led into back rooms and had their innocence stolen.
 Everything she had been saying, everything she had been trying to stop, continued.
 Until one day, the nation’s journalists woke up.
-The story began.
-And the depth of the crimes became one of the most important scandals in modern history.
+The stories began to be written and published.
+The depth of the crimes became one of the most important scandals in modern history.
 There were also inquests into widespread racism against minorities in the European arm of the Church on the same scope and scale as those designed to root out the pedophiles.

-Despite this, to this day, a small minority of people still loathe Sinead O’Connor, saying that her desperate attempt to get attention with a song, and piece of paper and ink, was somehow a step too far, even given the gravity of the crimes she was trying to bring to justice.
+Despite this incredible act of both bravery and righteousness, to this day, a small minority of people still loathe her, saying that her desperate attempt to get attention with a song, and piece of paper and ink, was somehow a step too far, even given the gravity of the crimes she was trying to bring to justice.

 To Remain Silent In the Face of Evil Is To Side with Evil

 Take some time in the next few months to think about this story.
 If you ever find yourself in a position where you discover that something evil is happening, and you have the power to stop it or at least attempt to slow its progress, are you willing to do so?